Alluxio/alluxio/docs/Running-Tachyon-on-EC2.md

 After the tests all pass, visit Tachyon web UI at `http://{MASTER_IP}:19999` again.
 Click `Browse File System` in the navigation bar, and you should see the files written to Tachyon by the above tests.

-Similarly, you can ssh to a worker node without password like

-    $ ssh TachyonWorker1

 # Destroy the cluster

 Under `deploy/vagrant` directory, you can run

     $ ./destroy

 to destroy the cluster that you created.
 Only one cluster can be created at a time.
 After the command succeeds, the EC2 instances are terminated.